navidrome/website/content/en/docs/Installation/_index.md

 ### Download

 {{% pageinfo %}}
-If you are using Docker, you can skip download and just head to the [Docker setup page](docker)
+If you are using Docker, you can skip download and just head to the [Docker setup page](docker).
+If you prefer a managed hosting solution in the cloud, you can use [PikaPods](/docs/installation/managed/#pikapods).
 {{% /pageinfo %}}